Snapchat/djinni/test-suite/README.md

 Testing
 -------
-Use `bazel test //test-suite:djinni-objc-tests //test-suite:djinni-java-tests`
+Use `bazelisk test //test-suite:djinni-objc-tests //test-suite:djinni-java-tests`
 to build and run Objective-C and Java tests.